zxlml/node_label/README.md

 2) Input of main function:

-The synthesised FPGA netlist as graph_intel.v in example.
+The synthesised FPGA netlist as graph_intel.v in the example.

 3) Output of main function: